autoNumeric/autoNumeric/README.md

 *Note: Using an array of option objects / pre-defined names will always merge those settings.
 The resulting setting objet will then be applied to all the selected elements ; they will share the exact same settings.*

 ## Options
-Multiple options allow you to customize precisely how a form input will format your key strokes as you type :
+Multiple options allow you to customize precisely how a form input will format your key strokes as you type.<br>
+You can check what are the predefined choices for each option as well as a more detailed explanation of how they work on the [official documentation page](http://autonumeric.org/#/guide).

 | Option           | Description | Default Value |
 | :----------------: | :-----------:  | :-----------:  |